Herpes vs. HPV

 HPV vs Herpes

 They’re so similar, yet so different.
 Even their names are 2/3s the same.
 If you’re looking for a short and concise comparison, it’s here:

 - Are HPV and Herpes the Same Thing? – Herpes is in no way a type of HPV or vice versa.
 Both are STDs that can cause bumps, rashes, and sores in similar areas, but aside from that, they are almost completely unrelated.

-- Differences – While both cause skin issues, the manifestations are different.
+- Differences between HPV and Herpes – While both cause skin issues, the manifestations are different.
 Herpes causes sores around or in the mouth and on the genitals.
 Unlike herpes, HPV often has no symptoms, but usually is the cause of genital warts.
 HPV can cause cancer, making it arguably the most dangerous of the two STDs.
 Both are spread through sex, but HPV can also be shared simply by skin-to-skin contact.